gpdowney/lightweightLSAT/pages/time/confidence.md

 Instead, exercise, drink water, nap, eat, meditate, or take care of business.

-Try again when you can approach the Qs with confidence and integrity.
+Try again when you can approach the questions with confidence and integrity.

 That said, don't give up too fast or postpone studying just because you "don't feel like it".
 Sometimes you need to warm up to get in the mood.